 We arrived at around noon and checked in at Fleur de Chine.
 The lobby was busy but it wasn’t nearly as crowded as I expected it to be.
-From what I’ve heard, tourist attractions in Taiwan (and most other countries) are supposed to be overflowing with Chinese Tourists, but that was hardly true for Sun Moon Lake during that particular weekend.
+From what I’ve heard, tourist attractions in Taiwan (and most other countries) are supposed to be overflowing with Chinese Tourists, but that was hardly true for Sun Moon Lake on that particular weekend.

 The view was worth the trip, and I thought I took good photos but my dad outshines me every time (All photos but the one with trees were taken by him!).